 What should you consider when hiring an IT service provider?

-One of the most significant drawbacks to outsourcing your IT support and services is the loss of internal control should a problem arise.
-In normal circumstances where you have an in-house IT support network, if there is an issue, you’re able to clearly ascertain the root cause of the problem and then address this in real time.
-Conversely, communicating a problem to your IT support services, if they’re an outsourced contractor, can be more difficult and often it will take longer to get a resolution – particularly in circumstances where your support provider is based offshore.
-Here, it becomes an issue of the structure of your business, your enterprise’s ability to cope in such circumstances where your network may not be operational for a period of time and whether you’re ready to sacrifice efficiency for cost-effectiveness.
+One of the most significant drawbacks of outsourcing your IT support and services is the loss of internal control should a problem arise.
+In normal circumstances where you have an in-house IT support network, if there is an issue, you’re able to clearly ascertain the root cause of the problem and then address it quickly.
+Conversely, communicating a problem to your IT support services, if they’re an outsourced contractor, can be more difficult and often it will take longer to get a resolution – particularly in circumstances where your support provider is based in another city.

 What am I at risk of?